tanviarora23/vsdbbcud4f/README.md

  ## SYMBOL

  ## PIN DESCRIPTIONS

-        I.	A – (INPUT )-Input data is given at this pin.
+   1.A – (INPUT )-Input data is given at this pin.
-        II.
-EN– (INPUT )-When  EN=0 : Output path(core APAD) is  followed.
+   2.EN– (INPUT )-When  EN=0 : Output path(core APAD) is  followed.
                                         When EN=1 : Input path (PAD YCORE)is  followed.
-        III.
-PAD– (IO )-Bidirectional port.(Needed for communication between IPs) IV.
-PDEN – (INPUT )-Pull down Enable, connected to ground, pull down pin to low value when signal is floating.
+   3.PAD– (IO )-Bidirectional port.(Needed for communication between IPs) 4.PDEN – (INPUT )-Pull down Enable, connected to ground, pull down pin to low value when signal is floating.
-        V.	PI– (INPUT )-Input data at pad, Determines output of PO on  inputting with Y.
+   5.PI– (INPUT )-Input data at pad, Determines output of PO on  inputting with Y.
-        VI.
-PO– (OUTPUT )-Output from pad, Determined by Y and PI as inputs of dual nand gate.
+   6.PO– (OUTPUT )-Output from pad, Determined by Y and PI as inputs of dual nand gate.
-        VII.
-PUEN– (INPUT )-Pull up Enable,connected to vdd, pull up pin to high value when signal is floating.
+   7.PUEN– (INPUT )-Pull up Enable,connected to vdd, pull up pin to high value when signal is floating.
-        VIII.
-Y-(OUTPUT)-Output pin.
+   8.Y-(OUTPUT)-Output pin.

 ## Typical Performance Characteristics

 ## Future Work
       ISSUES:
 	      1.Layout and Post Layout Simulations are in progress.
 	      2. Placing and Routing (PNR) is pending.
     Fixed Layout and post Layout Simulations will be released soon.
 Trying to maximize frequency of GPIO as currently it suits maximum frequency of approximately 2.538 MHz.